Sharon-Liu97/NLP-Review-Clustering-and-Topic-Modeling/README.md

 # NLP-Review-Clustering-and-Topic-Modeling

-In this project, we use unsupervised learning models to cluster unlabeled documents into different groups, visualize the results and identify their latent topics/structures.
+In this project, I use unsupervised learning models to cluster unlabeled documents into different groups, visualize the results and identify their latent topics/structures.